Rights Guide

 How to Lodge a POPIA Complaint in South Africa

-Data shared without your consent?
-File a free POPIA complaint with the Information Regulator.
-They can fine the offender up to R10 million.
-Here is exactly what to do.
+Data misused, shared without consent, or not secured properly?
+File a free complaint with the Information Regulator.
+Fines up to R10 million.
+Here's exactly what to do.

 Direct Answer